 The research programs of CMCT Faculty have the unifying theme: to define host responses to environmental toxicants and to dissect the influence of genetic background, developmental age and diet on these responses.

 It should be noted that some training faculty may fit into more than one of the 4 defined areas which facilitates collaborative interactions and interdisciplinary research and training.

-Shawn B. Bratton, Ph.D., Associate Professor, UT MD Anderson Cancer Center, Science Park-Research Division; Basic mechanisms of apoptosis.
+Shawn B. Bratton, Ph.D., Professor, UT MD Anderson Cancer Center, Science Park-Research Division; Basic mechanisms of apoptosis.

 Richard L. Corsi, Ph.D., Professor, Department of Civil, Architectural and Environmental Engineering;Analysis and control of fugitive contaminant emissions from industrial wastewater and process streams; cross-media contaminant transport; atmospheric transport modeling; indoor air quality.

 Sharon DeMorrow, Ph.D., Professor of Pharmacology and Toxicology; neurological changes associated with either acute liver failure or chronic liver disorders.

 Walter Fast, Ph.D., Associate Professor of Medicinal Chemistry; Enzymology of Arginine Modification and Bacterial Communication.
 Enzyme Mechanisms, Inhibitor Design, Protein Engineering.

 David G. Johnson, Ph.D., Professor, UT MD Anderson Cancer Center, Science Park-Research Division; E2F transcription factors, cell cycle, tumor suppressor genes, oncogenes.